Skip to main content

 4 mentions Positive Neutral Negative

-• “I've always been a fan of ink ribbon and I absolutely love this game.
+• “I've always been a fan of Ink Ribbon and I absolutely love this game.
 The story is fantastic, the graphics are brilliant, and it makes me feel like I'm playing a PS1 game again.
-The music fits the game perfectly, and I love seeing all the little references to different games and TV shows.
-There are definitely some scary bits in this game that made me jump so many times, but I loved it.
+The music fits the game perfectly.
+I love seeing all the little references to different games and TV shows.
+There are definitely some scary bits in this game that made me jump many times, but I loved it.
 Overall, it's an awesome game.
-Kai, you did a brilliant job making this, and I'm looking forward to seeing what games you make in the future.”
+Kai did a brilliant job making this, and I'm looking forward to seeing what games he makes in the future.”

 • “Explore 100 disconnected levels with zero story or reasoning spurring you on.”